lansalot/FreeRTK/PiConfiguration.md

 ![Before changing wifi](wpa1.png)

-Change it and put your wifi access point name and password in exactly as it should be, with the right upper/lowercase where applicable!!
+In the Network section, change the ssid for your wifi access point name and PSK should be your wifi password - and these have to be spot-on perfect, with the right upper/lowercase where applicable!!

 ![After changing](wpa2.png
 )